AudeLe/Jean-Forteroche-s-Blog/README.md

 # Jean Forteroche's Blog

 This blog will be used by Jean Forteroche.
-He is a writer.
+He is an actor and a writer.
 It has been realized with HTML, CSS, PHP and a MySQL database.
 Bootstrap has been used to realize this project's design.
 All the elements of the CRUD (Create, Read, Upload, Delete) are presents.

 The frontend interface allows the reading of the posts and of the comments.
 While the backend interface allows to the administrator to create, edit and delete the posts.
 The posts are written through the WYSIWYG based on TinyMCE.